PsyTeachR/data-skills-v3/docs/15-simulation.md

 * `size` = how many samples do you want to take, i.e., how many times do you want R to flip the coin?
 * `replace` = specifies whether we should sample with replacement or not.
 In the last lab we used the example of pulling names out of a hat.
 If you put the name back in the hat each time you pulled one out this would be with replacement, if you don't put the name back in this would be sampling without replacement.
 Basically, do you want to be able to get the same outcome on different samples?
 For a coin flip, it should be possible to get the same outcome more than once, so we specify `TRUE`.
 If we specified `FALSE` you could only draw as many samples as there were unique values, so in our case we could only flip the coin twice: once it would land on heads, once on tails, and then we would run out of outcomes.

-* Open a new R Markdown document, name it "Simulation" and save it in your Data Skills folder.
 * Copy, paste, and run the below code in a new code chunk to simulate flipping a coin 4 times (and load the `tidyverse`).